Topology-aware Serverless Function-Execution Scheduling: in OpenWhisk

-\paragraph{Watcher and NFS Server Services} To support TAPP-based scheduling, we need to map TAPP-level information, such as zones and controllers/workers labels, to deployment-specific information, e.g., the name Kubernetes uses to identify computation nodes.
-The new \textit{Watcher} service fits this purpose: it gathers deployment-specific information and maps it to TAPP-level properties.
+To support \tapp-based scheduling, we need to map \tapp-level information, such as zones and controllers/workers labels, to deployment-specific information, e.g., the name Kubernetes uses to identify computation nodes.
+The new \textit{Watcher} service fits this purpose: it gathers deployment-specific information and maps it to \tapp-level properties.
 To realise the Watcher, we rely on the APIs provided by Kubernetes, which we use to deploy our OpenWhisk variant.
 In Kubernetes, applications are collections of services deployed as ``pods'', i.e., a group of one or more containers that must be placed on the same node and share network and storage resources.
 Kubernetes automates the deployment, management, and scaling of pods on a distributed cluster and one can use its API to monitor and manipulate the state of the cluster.

 Our Watcher polls the Kubernetes API, asking for pod names and the respective \textit{label}s and \textit{zone}s of the nodes (cf. \cref{fig:openwhisk}), and stores the mapping into the \textit{NFS Server}.